jasonmgru/jasonmgru.github.io/README.md

 ## TODO
 * contact me page (PRIORITY NO. 1 right now)
-* try to fix mobile formatting with 'see my resume' button
 * virtual assistant with my voice (WAY long term.
 Sorry.)
 * blog
 * Youtube videos that I like.
 VSauce comes to mind.